GLOBAL MARKETS-Oil on the boil, stocks and bonds toil

 Markets on the whole have calmed in the past few days with the Cboe Volatility index slipping to its lowest levels in over a week.

-As the retail trading frenzy seen last week faded, stock prices of GameStop and other social media favourites have steadied, although crytocurrency Ethereum has been on tear ahead of the introduction of futures contracts next week.
+As the retail trading frenzy seen last week faded, stock prices of GameStop and other social media favourites have steadied, although cryptocurrency Ethereum has been on a tear ahead of the introduction of futures contracts next week.

-Among the mainstream currencies, the dollar hit a near-three-month high vs the Japanese yen of 105.19.
+Among the mainstream currencies, the dollar hit a near-three-month high versus the Japanese yen of 105.19.

 The euro lost 0.4% to $1.1989, having already hit a two-month low overnight.

-The euro failed to capitalise on improved sentiment in Italy after former European Central Bank chief Mario Draghi accepted the task of trying to form a new government in the country.
+The single currency had failed to capitalise on improved sentiment in Italy after former European Central Bank chief Mario Draghi accepted the task of trying to form a new government in the country.

 (Reporting by Marc Jones, editing by Larry King)